The regeneration of Fellowship Square

 With a keen focus on delivering a sustainable legacy for the borough, the project team have generated an incredible £3.4m in social value for the development.
 From local procurement and student work experience to restoring environments for local charities, our UK Fit Out and Social Value teams have closely aligned with the council’s ambitions throughout, finding ways to incorporate the community at every level of the project.

-Further building on the project’s sustainable ambitions, the team donated carpet tiles from another project to three local charitable organisations in Waltham Forest: The Salvation Army, Age UK and The Waltham Forest Community Hub; replacing existing flooring throughout the buildings and developing a stage for The Waltham Forest Community Hub to host local community group events.
+Further building on the project’s sustainable ambitions, the team donated carpet tiles from another project to three local charitable organisations in Waltham Forest: The Salvation Army, Waltham Forest Community Hub and Age UK; replacing existing flooring throughout the buildings and developing a stage for The Waltham Forest Community Hub to host local community group events.

 Further strengthening local social value chains, the team also supported Age UK in bringing their community garden to life, digging up earth, planting new flowers and putting in a shelter – transforming it from a derelict and unused plot of land, to a flourishing communal space.